handebudak/handebudak/README.md

 ---

-I'm a software developer with a background in marketing, currently focused on frontend technologies like React.js and JavaScript, while also exploring Node.js and other backend technologies to expand my skill set.
+I'm a software developer with a background in marketing, currently focused on frontend technologies like **React.js** and **JavaScript**, while also exploring **Node.js** and other backend technologies to expand my skill set.

 ---